As of 9 April 2020

 Should I get the flu shot?

-If you’d like to speak with a specialist asthma educator about your asthma and concerns related to Coronavirus, contact 1800 ASTHMA.
+If you’d like to speak with an asthma educator about your asthma and concerns related to Coronavirus, contact 1800 ASTHMA

 Should I wear a face mask to protect against infection?